woman pointing to projection

 Once your Post-Baccalaureate DPD Application has been reviewed, and you are notified that there is an available seat in the program, you must apply for admission to the University of Georgia.
 Visit the sites below to obtain application information and deadline dates specific to the program you are applying to:

-Second BS degree in dietetics (Required if you have more than 16 credit hours of NUTR coursework to complete.
+Double Dawg DPD (The BSFCS in Dietetics is required if you have 16 or more credit hours of NUTR coursework to complete.
 Coursework from your previous institutions will be transferred to UGA). https://www.admissions.uga.edu/admissions/

-Non-Degree Post-baccalaureate DPD coursework (Available if you have 16 or fewer credit hours of NUTR coursework to complete.
-Coursework from your previous institutions will NOT be transferred to UGA, as this is a non-degree path).
+Non-Degree Post-baccalaureate DPD coursework (Available if you have fewer than 16 credit-hours of NUTR coursework to complete.
+Coursework from your previous institutions will NOT be transferred to UGA, as this is a non-degree program).

 https://www.admissions.uga.edu/admissions/other-students/post-baccalaureate/